Thomas Geisel

-Thomas Geisel (born 26 October 1963) is a German politician from the Bündnis Sahra Wagenknecht party and former member of the Social Democratic Party.
+Thomas Christian Wilhelm Geisel (born 26 October 1963) is a German politician from the Bündnis Sahra Wagenknecht party and former member of the Social Democratic Party.
 Together with Fabio De Masi, he ran successfully in the European Parliament election in 2024 for BSW.

-He served as mayor of Düsseldorf, the capital of Northrhine-Westphalia, from 2014 until 2020 for SPD.
+He served as mayor of Düsseldorf, the capital of North Rhine-Westphalia, from 2014 until 2020 for SPD.

 Education and early career

 Trained as a lawyer, Geisel worked at Enron in London from 1998 until 2000 and at Ruhrgas from 2000 until 2013.
 He received a MPA from Harvard Kennedy School and a MA from Georgetown University.

 Political career

 Geisel joined the SPD as a member in 1983.

 In a runoff election, Geisel defeated the previous Christian Democratic mayor Dirk Elbers by gaining 59.2% of the votes.
 During his time in office, Düsseldorf sold its stake in utility RWE for 155.4 million euros ($171.28 million) in 2019.

 For the local elections on September 13, 2020, Geisel was again chosen by the SPD as the top candidate for the Düsseldrorf City Council and as a candidate for the office of mayor with 95.5% To warn young people to comply with the regulations of the Corona Protection Ordinance Geisel produced a video with rapper Farid Bang and gained nationwide attention.
 There was a hail of criticism with reference to the rapper's misogynistic and violence-glorifying lyrics, and the SPD also distanced itself from Geisel's video.
 Geisel received 26.27% of the votes cast in the first round; his challenger Stephan Keller (CDU) got 34.1%.

 Thomas Geisel lost the office as mayor in the second round of the Düsseldorf communal election on September 27, 2020, He got 44,0 % of the votes, his opponent Stephan Keller reached 56,0%.

 After the election defeat, Geisel gave up all of his mandates.